-Sometimes I have to go against all SEO rules and name recipes for what they are to me.
-This salad is 100% SUPER FRESH.
-Thanks to this salad, when I open my refrigerator I’m hit with the most deliciously fresh aroma of cucumbers, parsley, and crunchy green peppers, and it’s beyond delightful.
-This Super Fresh Cucumber Salad is one big bowl of cold, crunchy, juicy, loveliness.
+The aroma from this salad is the most deliciously fresh aroma of cucumbers, parsley, and crunchy green peppers, and it’s beyond delightful.
+The only thing better than the aroma is the flavor.
+In short, this Super Fresh Cucumber Salad is one big bowl of cold, crunchy, juicy, loveliness.

-This salad isn’t anything innovative or new (I even have a few variations already on the site), but sometimes I like to post what I’m currently making just because I know someone somewhere out there will find it helpful.
+Cucumber and tomato salads really aren’t anything new (I even have a few variations already on the site), but sometimes I like to post the small variations on classics that I’m currently crushing on.
 This week when I took a look in my refrigerator and saw leftover red onion and leftover feta, I knew immediately that I needed to pick up a couple of cucumbers and tomatoes to make this Super Fresh Cucumber Salad.

 You can take this basic salad and turn it into so many different things.
 You can make it a little fancier and add some kalamata olives, you can make it more vegetable heavy by adding in some crunchy chopped Romaine lettuce, or make it a tad more filling by tossing in some cooked orzo.
 Lots of options, so keep this recipe on hand for using up leftovers and filling out your dinner menu with tons of super fresh vegetables!